Lakshmanwadhwani/CRISPR-Target-Genie/README.md

 # CRISPR-Target-Genie
 CRISPR Target Genie 🧬

-CRISPR Target Genie is a software tool I designed to aid researchers in identifying potential target sequences in cancer genes for CRISPR/Cas9 editing.
-The tool accepts genomic sequences of cancer genes as input and outputs potential CRISPR target sites, which can be used for gene knockout or modification.
-CRISPR Target Genie utilizes BioPython for parsing various genomic data formats, pattern finding, and basic sequence manipulation.
+CRISPR Target Genie is a software tool I designed to assist researchers in identifying potential target sequences in genes for CRISPR/Cas9 editing.
+The tool takes genomic sequences of cancer of any other gene of interest as input (fasta format) and outputs potential CRISPR target sites.
+These target sites adhere to the canonical PAM sequence, which is 5'-NGG-3', where "N" represents any nucleobase followed by two guanine ("G") nucleobases.

+By utilizing  various modified BioPython modules, CRISPR Target Genie performs tasks such as parsing various genomic data formats, pattern finding, and basic sequence manipulation.
+The inspiration behind the tool's primary purpose was to aid in gene knockout or modification through CRISPR/Cas9 editing by providing researchers with a list of potential target sites within the inputted cancer genes.

+By using CRISPR Target Genie, researchers can efficiently identify target sequences that meet the necessary criteria for successful gene editing, streamlining the process of selecting suitable sites for CRISPR/Cas9 experiments.

 ## Features 🚀
 - Ability to input a list of known cancer-related genes or their genomic sequences.